 Directory Proxy Server typically sets up connections with backend servers before it handles client connections.
 This means that the proxy can pool operations, binding and rebinding only when necessary and avoiding connection setup overhead.
 Directory Proxy Server identifies these backend connections in its access log with tags of the form s_conn=data-source:number, where data-source is a data source name from the configuration and number is a server connection number assigned by the proxy.
-Such s_conn server connections can then be matched to connection numbers in Directory Server access logs using the port number from which the proxy connected to the directory as a client when establishing the connection.
+Such s_conn server connections can then be matched to connected to the directory as a client when establishing the connection.
 Therefore, s_conn in proxy access log messages be translated into conn in directory access log messages.